 If your budget is tight and has always been that way, it might be hard to imagine thinking ahead about expenses before they arise.
 You’re still drowning in what happened yesterday (or last month or last year).
 Having the foresight to plan for known upcoming expenses, or the possibility of upcoming expenses is one of the keys to getting out of the paycheck-to-paycheck cycle.

-Hopefully, as you live within your budget by only spending money you actually have (like we talked about on Day 7), lower your bills (Day 9) and other expenses, you will begin to find more flexibility in your budget.
+Hopefully, as you live within your budget by only spending money you actually have and continue minimizing your bills and other expenses, you will begin to find more flexibility in your budget.
 As this happens, you will be able to plan ahead for future expenses so they don’t set you back to square one (or worse).

 Planning for Known Expenses

-On Day 6, your assignment was to write down all the budget categories you would need.
+On Day 6, your assignment was to write down budget categories for every type of thing you’re likely to spend money on.
 We tried to brainstorm all the periodic expenses that we often forget until the bill arrives each year.
 We want to think ahead about these expenses and start setting money aside for them so they don’t catch us by surprise.
 The easiest way to do this is to divide the amount of what the total bill will be by the number of months you have to save for it.

 Example: Every September you pay $600 for your life insurance premiums.
 Assuming it’s January but it’s too late to squeeze it into the budget in January, you will have 8 months to save for this annual expense (Feb-Sept).
 Divide that $600 bill by 8 months, and you’ll get $75.
 Each month budget $75 into the category for life insurance.
 The following year, you will have an entire 12 months to save up for your annual premiums, so you will only need to budget $50 each month toward life insurance.